Welcome to Paradise! Dalton Realty, Inc.

 Clinton, Langley, Coupeville, and Oak Harbor operate public water systems.
 The rest of the water on Whidbey comes from community or private wells.
 (A well requires a one hundred foot radius circle of undeveloped land, so you won't find a private well on a small parcel.)

-You'll find a list of Whidbey's community wells here.
 Our public water systems are listed below.
-If you're moving to the island, your Dalton real estate professional will tell you who to contact for your water hook-up.
+If you're moving to the island, your Dalton real estate professional will tell you whom to contact for your water hook-up.

 Clinton Water District